PearlisSad/CodeInstitute-Individual-Formative-Project/README.md

 - This tells us the 50 most sold products.
 - There is a significant amount of Accessories and Clothing products.
 - This highlights which products may need to be restocked more often than others as they seem to have more demand that the other products.

+## Conclusion

+## Improvements that could be made
+Due to my inexperience with professinal Data Science practices, I am aware that there is still much more analysis to be done that could paint a clearer story within the dataset
+- Many products have sub-categories (e.g Clothes having X, M and S varieties).
+I could have renamed them into once singular product
+- I started off using Sales counts and then realised I should have using the Revenue metric
+- Records could have been grouped into further categories which could allow for better data analysis.
+- As the dataset is only between 2011 and 2016, I could have found a better one or use another dataset alongside this one to compare.
+- The Graphs I used are quite limited and basic, I should have expanded and used boxplots, scatterplots, line graphs and etc. in order to have more variety and illustrate the date better.

 ### AI Usage
 I have used Generative AI to aid me in this project, however I have explicitly requested that it would only help me in debugging code and explanations and that it would NOT provide any help in gaining insights and analyse the dataset I have.